A strategic plan for the future

 Philosophy Sharing Foundation is registered with the Commission for Voluntary Organisation (VO-0679) and, for the purposes of Maltese law, it is to be considered as a Legal Person (LPF-85).

-To become a member of Philosophy Sharing fill in the details below and click on Send Message.
-We will contact you and tell you how to pay the EUR 10 fee.
+To become a member of Philosophy Sharing, kindly fill in the details below, and click on Send Message.
+We will contact you with further instructions on how to pay the EUR 15 fee.

 Subscribe To Our Website

 ■ VAT number: